pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 2. Type `ssh-keygen` in the terminal
 3. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
 The default location is `C:/Users/<username>/.ssh/` **OBS!
 NOTE:** if you already have a key with a given name **DO NOT OVERWRITE IT!**.
 This will cause you to loose access to whatever your previous key was used for.
 4. The terminal will ask you for a password.
 Either keep the key file secure in your computer, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 5. You now have a keypair.
-Upload the .PUB key to the instance in task-2 when it asks you for keys
+Upload the .PUB key (Public part of key) to the instance in task-2 when it asks you for keys

 #### for MacOS
 1. Type `ssh-keygen` in the terminal
 2. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
 The default location is `Users/<user>/.ssh/` **OBS!
 NOTE:** if you already have a key with a given DO NOT OVERWRITE IT!
 This will cause you to loose access to whatever whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep the key file secure in your computer, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 4. You now have a keypair.
-Upload the .PUB key to the instance in task-2 when it asks you for keys
+Upload the .pub key (Public part of key) to the instance in task-2 when it asks you for keys

 ### OpenStack GUI Method (**only do this step if above Terminal methods does not work**):
 1. Go to compute -> Key Pairs